 Real Ghosts of the Queen Mary Included

 In addition to the ambiance, the ship’s history was integrated into the script.
 The Queen Mary consistently rates as one of the top 10 most haunted places in the United States.
 Over 200 souls were lost on or as a result of the Queen Mary.
-In fact, three in particular are, now permanent ghosts and haunt the new attraction, assuming you are unlucky enough to see them.
+In fact, three, in particular, are, now permanent ghosts and haunt the new attraction, assuming you are unlucky enough to see them.
 They include Jackie, a young girl who drowned in the Queen Mary’s pool, an infamous crewman who was crushed by door #13 in the engine room, and the Lady in White who is known to haunt the Observation Bar to this date.
-These are some of vignettes also found on Dark Harbor, which runs during Halloween.
+These are some of the vignettes also found on Dark Harbor, which runs during Halloween.

 Nothing Can Recreate the Authentic Queen Mary